 Skip to main content

-When the Chicago Bulls drafted Michael Jordan, it was one of the most important moments in the history of the NBA.
-Jordan would easily become an icon in the sports world while also leading the Bulls to six NBA championships in an eight-year span.
+When the Chicago Bulls drafted Michael Jordan, it became one of the most important moments in NBA history.
+Jordan would easily become an icon in the sports world while leading the Bulls to six NBA championships in eight years.

-His contract negotiations were always something to marvel at, and today we will look at a clause he wanted in his rookie contract that Chicago ultimately denied.
+His contract negotiations with the Bulls were always something to marvel at.
+Today, we look at a clause he wanted in his rookie contract that Chicago ultimately denied.

 Michael Jordan’s rookie contract

-He would immediately become one of the faces of the league, winning the 1985 NBA Rookie of the Year award after averaging 28 points, six rebounds, and nearly six assists as a rookie.
+Jordan signed a five-year, $6.3 million contract with the Bulls after being selected as the No. 3 overall pick in the famous 1984 NBA Draft.
+This deal notably did not include a signing bonus.
+He immediately became one of the faces of the league, winning the 1985 NBA Rookie of the Year award after averaging 28 points, six rebounds, and nearly six assists as a rookie.

-A contract clause he proposed would have significantly increased the amount of money he earned during that five-year span.
+A contract clause he proposed would have significantly increased the amount of money he earned during those five years.

-Speaking with Cigar Aficionado, Jordan explained that he tried to have an attendance clause put into his contract, but Bulls ownership denied the request.
+Speaking with Cigar Aficionado, Jordan explained that he tried to have an attendance clause put into his contract, but Bulls owner Jonathan Kovler denied the request.
+MJ explained:

-How his rookie deal compares to today’s rookie salary scale
+How Michael Jordan’s rookie deal compares to today’s rookie salary scale

-At the time, he was the highest-paid rookie, averaging roughly $850k per season.
-Compare that to 2022 No. 1 overall pick Paolo Banchero, who is earning $11.1 million during the 2022-23 season, and you can see league revenue has inflated the salaries of players.
+At the time, MJ was the highest-paid rookie, averaging roughly $850,000 per season.
+Compare that to 2022’s No. 1 overall pick Paolo Banchero, who earned $11.1 million during the 2022-23 season, and you can see how league revenue has inflated players’ salaries.

-The league has always run on a salary cap, but with more contract restrictions in place, the teams have a lot more protection from losing their star players in smaller markets, avoiding situations like Shaquille O’Neal leaving Orlando as a free agent.
+The league has always run on a salary cap.
+However, with more contract restrictions, NBA teams have much more protection from losing their star players in smaller markets.
+This avoids situations like Shaquille O’Neal leaving Orlando as a free agent.

 How much money did Michael Jordan earn during his playing career?

-Although he wasn’t able to leverage the Bulls into approving an attendance clause, Jordan still made an unprecedented amount of money during his playing career.
-It was easy for him to negotiate long-term deals due to his dominance and popularity around the league during the late ’80s.
+Although he couldn’t leverage the Bulls into approving an attendance clause, Jordan still made an unprecedented amount of money during his playing career.
+It was easy for him to negotiate long-term deals due to his dominance and popularity in the league during the late ’80s.

-After a brief retirement to play minor league baseball, his rookie extension (eight years, $25.7 million) was finished at the end of the 1996 NBA season.
-Sports Illustrated recalled his infamous return to the game in an exclusive article.
+After a brief retirement to play minor league baseball, his rookie extension (eight years, $25.7 million) concluded after the 1996 NBA season.

 Jordan then signed two back-to-back one-year deals worth $30 and $33 million, respectively.
 After his second retirement, he briefly played for the Washington Wizards on a two-year veteran minimum.

 In total, he earned over $93 million in his career.
-That may look like a small number compared to today’s supermax contracts, but at the time of his deals in 1997 and 1998, he was the highest-paid player per season in the league.
+That may look like a small number compared to today’s supermax contracts.
+However, during his 1997 and 1998 deals, he was the highest-paid player per season in the NBA.

 What do you think about Jordan’s contract negotiations?

 Do you think the Chicago Bulls were right in denying Michael Jordan an attendance clause?
-He would have seen his income increase significantly, and those types of clauses are rarely seen in sports.
+He would have seen his income increase significantly, and those clauses are rarely seen in sports.

-Manny Ramirez was given one when he signed with the Tampa Bay Rays, but other than that, there aren’t any others that come to mind.
+Manny Ramirez was given an attendance clause when he signed with the Tampa Bay Rays.
+Other than that, though, few others come to mind.
 Could Jordan have one put in place during his other contract negotiations with the team?
-It was certainly possible, but by that point, he stated he wasn’t motivated by money and only championships.
+It was certainly possible, but by that point, he stated he wasn’t motivated by money — only championships.

-So, would you have given Michael Jordan the clause?
+So, would you have granted Michael Jordan the clause?